Migration From Within the Region and State

 Moving to Oregon

-According to the U.S. Census Bureau’s 2015 County-to-County migration estimates, the largest influx of people moving to the Region from outside Oregon – but from within the U.S. – comes from Clark County, Washington.
+According to the U.S. Census Bureau’s 2018 County-to-County migration estimates, the largest influx of people moving to the Region from outside Oregon – but from within the U.S. – comes from Riverside County, California.
 However, when we consider those from outside the U.S., the top place people move from is Asia.

 Data on international student enrollment at OSU provide insight into the large proportion of movers coming from Asia.
 For example, the number of students from China has increased from 131 in 2007 to 1,499 in 2017.